 GRAPHIC-Take Five: China GDP, earnings and a messy divorce

-The yuan CNY=softened on the back of the numbers.
-The global recovery practically depends on China's recovery, as demand and production in the world's second largest economy keep the world economy ticking over.
+The yuan CNY= is priced for it and the global recovery practically depends on it, as Chinese demand and production keep the world economy ticking over.

-A robust reading was expected to support policymakers' prudence, with Tuesday likely to usher in a sixth straight month with China's benchmark interest rate on hold.
+A robust reading will support policymakers' prudence, with Tuesday likely to usher in a sixth straight month with China's benchmark interest rate on hold.

--China's economic recovery quickens as consumption returns - Chinese central bank injects 500 bln yuan of medium-term loans, rates unchanged for 6th month
+- China's economic recovery seen broadening in Q3 as consumers re-emerge - Chinese central bank injects 500 bln yuan of medium-term loans, rates unchanged for 6th month

 2/ MESSY DIVORCE